- increasing the recovery from oil and gas deposits resulting in incremental production and royalties;

 - improving recovery of natural gas from coal seams; and

 - disseminating technology and information developed through the projects supported by this program.

-Successful applicants received a royalty adjustment of up to 30 per cent of approved project costs.
-Industry must provide the remaining 70 per cent or more of total project costs.
+Successful applicants received a royalty adjustment of up to 30% of approved project costs.
+Industry must provide the remaining 70% or more of total project costs.
 It is anticipated that successful technologies supported by this program will enhance resource recovery and increase royalties to fully recover, over time, the program costs.
 The total industry/government commitment to important new technologies, assuming full subscription of the program, will be $1.15 billion with Alberta Energy contributing $195 million in royalty credits and industry contributing the remaining $955 million.

 The IETP contributed a portion of its funding to CO2 Royalty Credit projects.
 The paper, Fundamental Geochemical Processes between CO2, Water and Minerals (PDF, 366 KB) was developed in order to provide knowledge around the mechanisms and fundamental processes.